cupid675/bank-console-project/README.md

-#This is my first project devloped when iam in my first semester
-# it devloped usign c
-# Its an console application
-# its devloped when iam learning C to test my c skills
+# All these are my mini projects develope when iam learning differen language